 Language conventions short assessments

 Note: Some ‘spelling only’ quizzes ask students to type the incorrect word in the text correctly.
-Microsoft Forms does not provide a feedback option for this type of short response question.
+MS Forms does not provide a feedback option for this type of short response question.

 Numeracy short assessments

 Questions include opportunities for students to focus on the strategies used, as well as follow up tips for teachers.